Choose your language

 • Prevent users from bypassing PaperCut by implementing the following best practices:

-• Block or disable the USB ports on printer.
+• Block or disable the USB ports on printers.

 • Disable protocols such as WSD, Bluetooth, and AirPrint (Bonjour).